‘Wheelie’ Awesome Rides in Reefton!

 Waitahu Valley (1 Hour One Way)

-This 7km journey to the Clematis Suspension Bridge takes mountain bikers along the beautiful Waitahu River and through beech and rimu forest.
+This 7km (4-mile) journey to the Clematis Suspension Bridge takes mountain bikers along the beautiful Waitahu River and through beech and rimu forest.
 The terrain is a mix of 4×4 track and rough roads.
-To get there from Reefton, either bike or drive 8km to the end of Gannons Road.
+To get to the Waitahu Valley from Reefton, either bike or drive 8km (5 miles) to the end of Gannons Road.
 You can park your car in a pullover near the road bridge.